xiaoqunwang-lab/SPACED/README.md

 # SPACED
-SPACED (Spatial Classification of mRNA Expression Data) is a computational method to
+SPACED (Spatial Classification of mRNA Expression Data) is a computational method to infer spatial organization of celltypes identified in scRNA-seq data.